 Disclosure of personal data

 Please note that we cannot track all data processing activities on LinkedIn, nor do we have any control over it.
 Accordingly, we cannot control or exclude the possibility that the information collected by LinkedIn may be transferred to a third country, specifically to a server of LinkedIn's parent company, LinkedIn Corporation, located in 1000W.
 Maude Ave.
 Sunnyvale, California 94085, USA.
-In such cases, the information has so far been submitted to LinkedIn Corporation on the basis of an adequacy decision by the European Commission (Art.
-45 GDPR).
-The protection of these data transfers is currently being converted to a new security mechanism.
+In such cases, the information is submitted to LinkedIn Corporation on the basis of EU-Standard Contractual Clauses.

 Rights of the data subject